ahmedcodein/loan_default/README.md

 - The model goal is:
   - predict loan default applicant with a precision of at least 85%.
 - The model will be considered a failure if the default precision is less than 85%.
 - The Dataset used to train and test the model is imported from Kaggle.
-Please refer to the Dataset section for further information
+Please refer to the [Dataset section](#dataset) for further information.

 ## 1. Cluster Model